Postdoctoral Researcher in Mitochondrial Biology

 The Division of Molecular Metabolism offers an outstanding research environment and a close interaction between basic science, clinical science and diagnostics at the Centre for Inherited Metabolic Diseases (CMMS) at Karolinska University Hospital, Stockholm, Sweden.
 The newly founded Max Planck Institute for Biology of Ageing - Karolinska Institutet Laboratory (MPI-KI laboratory) is also integrated into our laboratory.
 Excellent access to the most advanced resources in molecular and cell biology is available at the department and at the national core facilities at the Science for Life Laboratory (https://www.scilifelab.se).

 Mitochondria are sub-cellular organelles essential for eukaryotic cell function, and their dysfunction has been implicated in a variety of hereditary diseases, ageing, cancer and immunity.
-The correct expression of mitochondrial DNA is essential for normal mitochondrial function.
-The objective of our research is to better understand mechanisms of gene expression in mitochondria; as a means to identify the pathways and factors important to human mitochondrial diseases and improve our understanding of the fundamental mechanisms of eukaryotic cell function.
-More specifically, we focus on: i) RNA-protein interactions in mitochondria; ii) mitochondrial ribosome biogenesis; iii) biochemical and structural characterization of the mitochondrial translation machinery.
-We employ multidisciplinary approaches and diverse model systems to address these questions, including high-throughput gene targeting, mitoribosome profiling, proteomic and cryo-EM methods.
+The correct expression of mitochondrial DNA is essential for mitochondrial function.
+Currently, we try to understand mechanisms of gene expression in mitochondria; as a means to identify the pathways and factors important to human mitochondrial diseases and improve our understanding of the fundamental mechanisms of eukaryotic cell function.
+More specifically, we focus on: i) RNA-protein interactions in mitochondria; ii) mitochondrial ribosome biogenesis; iii) molecular and structural characterization of the mitochondrial translation machinery.
+We employ diverse model systems and multidisciplinary approaches and to address these questions, including cryo-EM, high-throughput gene targeting, proteomics and RNASeq-based ribosome profiling.